Non-Invertible Higher-Categorical Symmetries: Symmetries and Higher-Categories

 \paragraph{Higher-morphisms.} Continuing inductively, we define $p$-morphisms from $p-1$-morphism $D_{d-p}$ to $p-1$-morphism $D'_{d-p}$ of $\cC_\fT$ as topological codimension-$(p+1)$ defects $D_{d-p-1}$ that live at the intersection of topological codimension-$p$ defects $D_{d-p}$ and $D'_{d-p}$ (with appropriate choices of orientation).
 There is an additive structure and composition on $p$-morphisms.
 For an arbitrary $\cC_\fT$ admitting $p$-morphisms, i.e. for any theory $\fT$ of $d\ge p+1$, we can define many kinds of fusion structures on $p$-morphisms: a fusion structure $\otimes$, fusion structures $\otimes_{D_{d-1}}$ parametrized by objects of $\cC_\fT$, fusion structures $\otimes_{D_{d-2}}$ parametrized by 1-morphisms of $\cC_\fT$, and so on upto fusion structures $\otimes_{D_{d-p+1}}$ parametrized by $(p-2)$-morphisms of $\cC_\fT$.
 If $\cC_\fT$ admits $(p+1)$-morphisms, i.e. if $\fT$ has dimension $d\ge p+2$, then we can also define a fusion structure on $p$-morphisms parametrized by $(p-1)$-morphisms of $\cC_\fT$, which is the same as composition of $p$-morphisms.
-Finally, using OPE we can convert (non-canonically) an arbitrary topological codimension-$(p+1)$ defect locally into a codimension-$(p+1)$ defect corresponding to a $p$-morphism.

-\paragraph{Simples.} For the categories we consider in this paper, any $p$-morphism (including objects, i.e. $p=0$) can be written as a direct sum of simple $p$-morphisms, where simple $p$-morphisms cannot be written as a direct sum of other $p$-morphisms.
-There are no non-zero $(p+1)$-morphisms between two simple $p$-morphisms.
-There can be more than one simple $(p+1)$-endomorphisms of a simple $p$-morphism if $p<d-2$, but there is only the identity $(d-1)$-endomorphism of a simple $(d-2)$-morphism.